Linuxfabrik/monitoring-plugins/check-plugins/cometsystem/README.rst

 --------

 This check targets the JSON endpoint of `COMET SYSTEM <https://www.cometsystem.com/>`_ Web Sensors.
-Alert states can be set per measurement and on low and high threshold violations.
+Alert states can be set per measurements low and high threshold violations.

 Fact Sheet